31 August 2013

 3. Amuro's quote "humans always repeat the same mistake" is a catchphrase in Hong Kong's Internet community.
 Do you agree with this quote?

-It can't be helped, but I still think this statement still stands true, and is also inevitable.
+T: It can't be helped, but I still think this statement still stands true, and is also inevitable.

 (The said quote is seen in Mobile Suit Zeta Gundam.
 The image is still being used as a meme in local forums)

 4. There are a various scenes in the anime where they would seem scientifically plausible.
-Why
+Why did you implement them?

-It wasn't meant to be scientific.
+T: They weren't meant to be scientific.
 To me it's a surreal anime, and not scientific.
 Of course with Japan's technology, building a Gundam is possible, but it won't necessarily be comfortable to sit in, so it's still surreal, haha!

 5. The ending in Mobile Suit Zeta Gundam is considered one of the saddest in the series, with a majority of characters killed in combat, as well as leaving the protagonist Kamille in an unhappy conclusion.
 Will you consider rewriting the ending?

-A lot of children do watch the anime, therefore it would make sense to put in more aspects of positiveness and hope.
+T: A lot of children do watch the anime, therefore it would make sense to put in more aspects of positiveness and hope.
 But in reality people die in wars, therefore the characters should face and accept that fate.
 As for the ending, I think that there are still some untied ends and space for further intepretations, therefore I have no intentions of rewriting it.

 (Mobile Suit Zeta Gundam was remastered and recompiled into a movie trilogy, which did have a slightly different ending though.
 At least there is more of a happy ending for Kamille)